Skip to main content

 Automation

 • create_automation — Create a new automation with a custom Playwright script (no FAB recording required).
 Requires name.
-Optional: target_url, script (Playwright test content; defaults to a placeholder), status (draft or active, default: draft), project_id.
+Optional: target_url (auto-derived from the first page.goto(...)
+URL in the script if omitted), script (Node.js/JavaScript/TypeScript or Python — language is auto-detected; defaults to a placeholder), status (draft or active, default: draft), project_id.
 Returns the automation id.
 Pro/Team plan required.
 Tip — Duplicate an automation: use get_automation to fetch the original script, then call create_automation with name set to "[Copy] Original Name" and pass the original script, target_url, and project_id.
 The duplicate starts in draft status with no version history.

 • list_automations — List Playwright automation scripts.
 Filter by project_id or status (draft, active, paused).
 Returns array of automations with name, target_url, last_run_status, and run_count.